rlugojr/linkurious-enterprise-manual/administrate/audit_trail.md

 ## Configuration

 Linkurious enterprise is shipped with an Audit Trail feature.
-This feature allows you to have detailed logs about the operations performed on your graph database by Linkurious.
+This feature allows you to record detailed logs about the operations performed on your graph database by users of Linkurious Enterprise.
 To configure the audit trail system, edit the file `linkurious/data/config/production.json`.
-Add the following to the exported object:
+Add the following to the object:

 ```json
 "auditTrail": {